Where to Find Fall Color in the Eastern Sierras: 22 Leafy Locations

 The higher the elevation, the cooler the weather.
 The cooler the weather, the earlier the fall color.

-The range of elevation for fall color in the Eastern Sierras goes from 9,800′ at Virginia Lakes down to 4,100 in downtown BIshop.
+The range of elevation for fall color in the Eastern Sierras goes from 9,800′ at Virginia Lakes down to 4,100′ in downtown Bishop.
 This wide range is the reason why the region has such a long leaf peeping season.
 But it also means that you’ll want to pay attention to elevation when you go looking for the leaves.

 For that reason, we’ve arranged this list of fall color sites according to elevation, rather than north/south location.
 If you go early in the fall color season, go to the higher elevations.
 If you go later, hit up the lower elevations.